 1. Understand medical and legal terminologies

-Usually, medical records will not contain the words in their common usage.
+Usually, medical record collection will not contain the words in their common usage.
 For instance, “Heart attack” is the common word people use to refer to heart ailments.
 However, in medical records, “Myocardial Infarction” or “Acute Coronary Syndrome” is the term for diagnoses used by healthcare providers.

 Now your brain may knock you.
 Is knowledge of medical terminologies enough to review medical records?

 No. You should have in-depth knowledge of the terminologies and their impacts.
-If you consider the above example, you may already be aware of what is Myocardial Infarction, but this alone will not help you.
-You must also know the causes, diagnostic studies, standard of care, treatment options, complications, and so on.
+If you consider the above example, you may already be aware of what myocardial infarction is, but this alone will not help you.
+You must also know the causes, diagnostic studies, the standard of care, treatment options, complications, and so on.
 Also, you should know how to filter only the relevant content from medical records.

-To review medical records, the individual should have expertise in medical and legal aspects.
+To do the herculean task of interpreting medical records, the individual should have expertise in medical and legal aspects.
 A medical or paramedical professional with hands-on experience in a clinical setting can understand and interpret medical records way better than the non-clinical staff.
 Gaining knowledge of legal jargon is also crucial to working in Medical-legal Industry.

 2. Know the components of the medical record and its placements

 As you know, medical records are a collection of various types of reports.
-Understanding each of the medical record components in the voluminous record is another skill required to review medical records.
+While processing medical documents, understanding each of the 10 components of a medical record in the voluminous record is another skill required to review medical records.

 What are the components of a medical record?
-A patient’s visit to Emergency Room will yield a set of records that may contain an EMS report, Physician note, Nurses Note, Triage note, Radiology reports, and laboratory reports.
+A patient’s visit to Emergency Room will yield a set of records that may contain an EMS report, Physician note, Nurses Note, Triage note, Radiology report, and laboratory report.
 Quick identification of each type of report is the skill of an expert medical record reviewer.